mriekkinen/openplacefinder/docs/guide.md

 ## Specifying the type of places to search for

 This app searches for places by their type.
-You specify a category, such as "restaurants" or "museums", and the app lists all places of that type in the search area.
+You specify a category, such as restaurants or museums, and the app lists all places of that type in the search area.

 In order to search for features of a given type, we simply type the name of that category into the search box labeled *What are you looking for?* For instance, if we are looking for museums, we type "museo" into the search box.
 While we type the systems displays suggestions which provide clues into the available options.